xtuml/bridgepoint/doc-internal/process/HOWTO-create-xtUML-Editor.md

 2. Create a tracking issue in CQ and git for the new xtUML Editor
 3. Assure that promotion process has been followed so that all changes are present in the xtuml/internal repoistory's xtuml_editor_builder branch
-4. Update the Release Notes and What's New
+4. Update the Release Notes and What's New documents.
+These are found under com.mentor.nucleus.bp.doc.
 5. Branch both the xtuml_editor builder and xtuml_editor branches to names that append the version number to them.
 These are the branch you should work in while creating this release.